django/deps/draft/0000-background-workers.rst

 A ``Task`` can only be created for globally-importable callables.
 The task will be validated against the backend's ``is_valid_task`` callable during construction.

+If a task doesn't define a backend, it is assumed it will only use the default backend.

 ``@task`` may be used on functions or coroutines.
 It will be up to the backend implementor to determine whether coroutines are supported.
 Support for coroutine tasks can be determined with the ``supports_coroutine_tasks`` method on the backend.
 In either case, the function must be globally importable.